 - 9.5.1 Funds shall be provided on a cost reimbursement basis.
-The final payment shall be based upon actual expenditures for the Program, up to the amount provided for in the Grant Award. - 9.5.2 Awarded Applicant shall submit expenditure reports for reimbursement in the time and manner requested by the Coordinating Board as specified in Appendix G, Reporting Requirements.
-Expenditure reports shall be submitted electronically on form CB 100 any time during the project period but shall be submitted at least quarterly. - 9.5.3 All goods must be received and all services rendered between the beginning and ending dates of the Federal Funding Period.
+The final reimbursement payment shall be based upon actual expenditures for the Program, up to the amount provided for in the Grant Award. - 9.5.2 Awarded Applicant shall submit expenditure reports for reimbursement in the time and manner requested by the Coordinating Board as specified in Appendix G, Reporting Requirements.
+Expenditure reports may be submitted electronically on form CB 100 any time during the project period but shall be submitted at least quarterly. - 9.5.3 All encumbrances/obligations shall occur on or between the beginning and ending dates of the federal funding period.
+All goods must be received and all services rendered between the beginning and ending dates of the Federal Funding Period.
 The Awarded Applicant must liquidate (record as an expenditure) all obligations (encumbrances) incurred under the Grant Award no later than 30 days after the ending date of the Federal Funding Period, to coincide with the submission of the final expenditure report, due 30 days after the ending date of the Federal Funding Period.
 In no manner shall encumbrances be considered or reflected as accounts payable or as expenditures, and an encumbrance cannot be considered an expenditure or accounts payable until the goods have been received and the services have been rendered.
-Obligations that are liquidated and recognized as expenditures must meet the allowable cost principles in 2 CFR 220 (A-21) and program rules, regulations, and guidelines contained elsewhere. - 9.5.4.
-As consistent with applicable law (e.g., 2 CFR Part 215, A-110), payments described in this RFA are contingent upon Awarded Applicant's compliance with applicable federal and state requirements and performance goals being achieved, as determined by the Coordinating Board's Point of Contact.
+Obligations that are liquidated and recognized as expenditures must meet the allowable cost principles in the Uniform Grant Guidance 2 CFR Chapter I, Chapter II, Part 200, et al., and program rules, regulations, and guidelines contained elsewhere. - 9.5.4 As consistent with applicable law (e.g., 2 CFR §200.207), payments described in this RFA are contingent upon Awarded Applicant's compliance with applicable federal and state requirements and performance goals being achieved, as determined by the Coordinating Board's Point of Contact.

-9.6 PROPRIETARY INFORMATION
+9.6 CONFIDENTIAL AND/OR PROPRIETARY INFORMATION

-During the performance of the project implemented under a Grant Award resulting from this RFA, Awarded Applicant may have access to data, information, files, and/or materials (collectively referred to as "data"), which are the property of the Coordinating Board and/or a public school district.
+During the performance of the project implemented under a Grant Award resulting from this RFA, Awarded Applicant may have access to data, information, files, and/or materials (collectively referred to as "data"), which are the property of the Coordinating Board or a public school district.
 These data shall be handled in a method that concurs with all Family Educational Rights and Privacy Act (FERPA) regulations and guidelines.